eclipse-archived/ceylon-lang.org/documentation/1.0/tour/modules.md

 # #{page.title}

 This is the ninth part of the Tour of Ceylon.
-In the [previous part](../missing-pieces) we looked at attributes, variables, setters, and control structures.
-Now we turn our attention to a very different subject: modularity.
+If you found the [previous part](../generics) on generic types a little overwhelming, don't worry; this part is going to cover some material which should be much easier going.
+We're turning our attention to a very different subject: modularity.
 We're going to learn about *packages* and *modules*.

 ## Packages and imports